-I am happy to announce that my new book, Across the Waves: How the United States and France Shaped the International Age of Radio (University of Illinois Press, 2017) is OUT!
-For more information, or to purchase this ripping read visit the UIP Web Site.
+Across the Waves: How the United States and France Shaped the International Age of Radio (University of Illinois Press, 2017) was nominated for an International Communication Association (ICA) book prize.
+For a comprehensive overview, see H-France.

-The Radio Preservation Task Force (RPTF) is an initiative linked to the National Recording Preservation Board of the Library of Congress.
-As national Preservation Director I work to further the RPTF’s mission to coordinate the academic community in identifying endangered sound collections and working with librarians, archivists, and others to find homes for materials that may otherwise be lost forever.
-The RPTF holds its second conference in early November.
-The event will bring together scholars, sound preservationists, and representatives from major institutions from the LOC to the Smithsonian to the National Museum of American History to strategize about preserving U.S. aural culture.
+The Radio Preservation Task Force (RPTF) is an initiative linked to the National Recording Preservation Board of the Library of Congress (LOC).
+The Preservation Director works to further the RPTF’s mission coordinating the academic community in identifying endangered sound collections and working with librarians, archivists, and others to find homes for materials that may otherwise be lost forever.
+The RPTF holds its next national conference in Washington, D.C. in the fall.
+These events bring together scholars, sound preservationists, and representatives from major institutions from the LOC to the Smithsonian to the National Museum of American History to strategize about preserving U.S. aural culture.

 The Global Media Studies Initiative (GMSI) continues to be a hub for COMM faculty and scholars from around the world sharing ideas and mentoring graduate students and junior scholars.